Chuck Schumer & Nancy Pelosi Call On William Barr To Make Mueller Report Public

-As the repercussions of special counsel Robert Mueller III’s late Friday afternoon bombshell announcement that he has concluded his investigation continue to reverberate throughout Washington, Democrats House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer have called on Attorney General William Barr to make the “full report public” in no uncertain terms.
+As the repercussions of special counsel Robert Mueller’s late Friday afternoon bombshell announcement that he has concluded his investigation continue to reverberate throughout Washington, House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer have called on Attorney General William Barr to make the “full report public” in no uncertain terms.
 Seeking to head off any possibility of allowing the White House and President Donald Trump’s legal team first crack at the document before anyone else gets a look at it, the Democratic Party leaders issued a sternly-worded letter to the newly-confirmed attorney general, according to a CNN report.

 Schumer and Pelosi jointly wrote that it is “imperative” that Barr respect the public’s right to know what the report contains, warts and all, as well as providing Congress with “its underlying findings and supporting documents.”